damianhakert/damianhakert.github.io/source/_posts/2014-07-10-feature-highlight-ldap-sync.markdown

 If you are using ActiveDirectory, it is possible to create nested LDAP groups: the 'Engineering' LDAP group may contain another LDAP group 'Software', with 'Software' containing LDAP users Alice and Bob.
 GitLab will recognize Alice and Bob as members of the 'Engineering' group.

+### LDAP documentation

+Find this and further LDAP documentation in our [integration documentation](http://doc.gitlab.com/ee/integration/ldap.html).